Tuesday, September 21, 2010

 D is Correct.

-Evidence for A) A square and a parallelogram are both quadrilaterals as the definition of quadrilateral is a polygon with four sides and four vertices or corners.
+Evidence for A) A square and a parallelogram are both quadrilaterals as the definition of a quadrilateral is a polygon with four sides and four vertices or corners.
 Thus, the following are all quadrilaterals, which includes squares and parallelograms:

 Evidence for B) Parallel lines are two lines lying in the same plane but never meeting no matter how far extended as it can be clearer seen below in the pictures of the square and the parallelogram.